inyokaproject/inyoka/docs/installation.rst

 Preparing the database
 **********************

-Inyoka supports different databases.
-However it's mostly tested with MySQL.
+Inyoka supports only PostgreSQL as database, all other databases supported by django are without any support!
 Inyoka also needs a running redis server.

 .. code-block:: console

-    $ sudo apt-get install mysql-server redis-server
+    $ sudo apt-get install postgresql redis-server

-You will be asked to set a mysql root password.
-You can leave it empty if you want to.

 Next, you need a ``development_settings.py`` file which can be copied from the example file: